 If you would like to use Tiller’s automated data feed in an existing Excel workbook you can open the add-in in that workbook, and link it to your Tiller Console, but you will likely need to adapt your existing workbook for Tiller’s data feed.

 To get started with Tiller for Excel in an existing workbook

-- Make sure you don’t already have a tab called “Transactions” or “Balance History” - if you already have a tab named either of these you will need to rename the existing tab.
+Make sure you don’t already have a sheet called “Transactions” or “Balance History” - if you already have a sheet named either of these you will need to rename the existing sheet.

-- Click “Sign in to Tiller” to sign in and authenticate with the Google Account you used to sign up for Tiller.
+Click “Sign in to Tiller” to sign in and authenticate with the account you used to subscribe to Tiller.

-- Click the “Update” button to pull in your transaction and balance data for the accounts you linked to the workbook.
-This will also create the Transactions and Balance History tabs in the workbook.
+Click the “Fill” button to pull in your transaction and balance data for the accounts you linked to the workbook.
+This will also create the Transactions and Balance History sheets in the workbook.